 by quick drying of the paste of sandal wood etc.

-The sites of those concealed in the joints by extending or folding of joint in addition to signs similar to lodged in bones.
+The sites of those concealed in the joints is recognized by extending or folding of joint in addition to signs similar to foreign body lodged in bones.

 Sites of those concealed in tendons, veins, channels and arteries are recognized by appearance of pain in such places, in a horse chariot, with broken wheels.